Workflow-Manager-admin/civicsense-platform-349-d380cb41/citizen_authority_frontend_workspace/assets/supabase.md

 1. **Enable Row Level Security and Allow Upserts for Own Profile**
     ```sql
     ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;
+    DROP POLICY IF EXISTS "Users can insert or update their own profile" ON profiles;
     CREATE POLICY "Users can insert or update their own profile"
       ON profiles FOR INSERT, UPDATE
       USING (auth.uid() = id);